andrewmoise/grits/README.md

 ## Quickstart

-### Build

 It only works on Linux right now.
 To play around with it, do this:

+### Build

+Set up prerequisites:

 * Install golang >= 1.22.12
-* `sudo apt install fuse3 certbot` or equivalent
+* `sudo apt install fuse3 certbot npm` or equivalent

+Install and build source:

-* Check out the source
+* Check out the Gimbal source and `cd` to the project dir
-* Run tests: `go test ./internal/... ./cmd/...`
-* Assuming the smoke tests pass, build:
+* `make test` to do backend smoke tests
-    * `go build -o bin/certbot-helper cmd/certbot-helper/main.go`
-    * `go build -o bin/gritsd cmd/gritsd/main.go`
+* `make deps` to fetch JS modules
-    * `go build -o bin/grits cmd/grits/main.go`
+* `make` to build the server

 ### Configure